mothur/mothur.github.io/_wiki/marine_community_analysis.md

 #### Summary

-Mothur contains a number of tools for comparing multiple samples.
+mothur contains a number of tools for comparing multiple samples.
 A quick summary of the shared diversity between samples can be obtained using the [summary.shared](summary.shared) command: